 Currently there are no legal requirements for people working with children to undertake a police check in the Northern Territory, however, organisations which require employees and/or volunteers to work with children may have their own policies in this regard.

-Part 3.1 of the Care and Protection of Children Act requires people engaged in child-related employment to be screened, however these provisions had not commenced at the time of writing this information sheet.1 Once the provisions have come into force people engaged in prescribed child-related employment must hold a clearance notice.
+Part 3.1 of theCare and Protection of Children Act requires people engaged in child-related employment to get a Working With Children Clearance.
 This requirement also applies to volunteers.
 For example an artist may need a valid clearance notice if they are engaged to work at a school or a club that has a significant child membership or if they provide photographic, entertainment or private tuition services for children.

 Criminal offences: child abuse material and indecent articles

-A person who procures a child for the production of child abuse material or for a pornographic or abusive performance is guilty of a crime and is liable to up to 14 year imprisonment.5
+A person who procures a child for the production of child abuse material or for a pornographic or abusive performance is guilty of a crime and is liable to up to 14 year imprisonment.[4]

-Child abuse material is defined as material that depicts, describes or represents a person who is, or appears to be, a child:
+Child abuse materialis defined as material that depicts, describes or represents a person who is, or appears to be, a child:

-- engaging in sexual activity,
+1. engaging in sexual activity,

-- in a sexual, offensive or demeaning context,
+2. in a sexual, offensive or demeaning context,

-- or being subject to torture, cruelty, or abuse.
+3. or being subject to torture, cruelty, or abuse.

-An indecent article is defined as one which depicts, describes or represents a person (whether or not engaged in sexual activity) who is, or appears to be under the age of 16 in a manner that is likely to cause offence to a reasonable adult.6
+An indecent article is defined as one which depicts, describes or represents a person (whether or not engaged in sexual activity) who is, or appears to be under the age of 16 in a manner that is likely to cause offence to a reasonable adult.[5]

-A pornographic or abusive performance is defined as one which is likely to cause offence to a reasonable adult and involves person:
+A pornographic or abusive performance is defined as one which is likely to cause offence to a reasonable adult and involves a person:

-- engaging in sexual activity; or
+1. engaging in sexual activity; or

-- in a sexual, offensive or demeaning context; or
+2. in a sexual, offensive or demeaning context; or

-- being subject to torture cruelty or abuse.
+3. being subject to torture cruelty or abuse.

 Defences